Best Ways to Antique Furniture

 If you have a large area to cover, you can double or triple the amounts of the paint and glaze mixture.
 However, working with a small amount at a time is easier and creates less waste.

 Brush the paint and glaze mixture on the surface, allowing it to collect in the cracks, crevices, and corners.
 Wait for the mixture to dry a bit—it will begin to dull in appearance.
 Dampen a piece of lint-free cloth with water and begin wiping off the mixture in long, even strokes, starting at the center and moving out towards the corners.
-As your cloth becomes too wet, replace it with a new one.
+As your cloth becomes too wet, replace them with new ones.
 You can remove as much or as little glaze as you wish, depending on the effect you’re trying to achieve.
 If you find you’ve removed too much, just apply more paint and glaze mixture and start again.

 Helpful Tip